dspiteself/nakkaya.com/site/clodiuno.markdown

 #### Installation

+You need to upload Firmata sketch to your Arduino,

+    File -> Examples -> Firmata -> StandartFirmata

+But Firmata sketch shipped with Arduino v17 is buggy, for clodiuno to work you need to [download](http://www.firmata.org/wiki/Download) latest sketch and use it instead of the one supplied with arduino.

 You can either put the src/ folder on to your classpath, or copy clodiuno.clj into your project.
 For now API is contained in a single file.